denten/denten.github.io/_posts/2019-07-25-capitalism-and-literature.md

 "sweat," "colors," and "rhythm" and what he calls the "conglomerates" are best predicted by "lawyer," "desk," "mood," and "suspicion" among others.
 So far, so good.

-Why do these grouping differ?
+Why do these groupings differ?
 In asking this I am asking you to construct a plausible explanation by which "non-profit" and "conglomerate" publishing worlds could produce differences on the level of a text.
 For example, it could be the "conglomerates" work through an agent and "non-profits" don't.
 Is this true?
 I don't know and didn't learn from the essay.